sketch-hq/developer.sketch.com/pages/assistants-guides-5-publishing.md

 ## Self-hosting

-There is no hard requirement that your Assistant is published to Npm.
+There is no hard requirement that your Assistant is published to npm.
 As long as your Assistant package is hosted somewhere on the web, accessible to your intended audience, it can be added to Sketch documents and shared.

 Running the following command in an Assistant generated with our [Sketch Assistant Template](https://github.com/sketch-hq/sketch-assistant-template) repository will yield a tarball file in the current working directory.